zmitry/okdux/Readme.md

 const store = state.use(local);

 // compute data from our store
-// it will update our data only when data changes const computed = state.map(el => ({ very: { nested: { object: el.data[1] } } }), true);
+// it will recompute our value only when data changes const computed = state.map(el => ({ very: { nested: { object: el.data[1] } } }), true);

 // will be called only once